 RDFIs can automatically reverse those funds by submitting an ACH Return Code back to the ODFI, or the Originating Depository Financial Institution.

 NACHA Rules state that RDFIs must return Debit Entries (excluding consumer-unauthorized transactions) within two banking days.
 While 99% of returns are received according to the rules, some may come in a day or two later.
-As a result, payment processors and banks enforce a settlement period before releasing the funds into your bank account, usually 3-5 business days.
+As a result, payment processors and banks enforce a settlement period before releasing the funds into your bank account, usually three (3) to five (5) business days.

 How do settlement periods work with Actum?